i-a-morozov/nstu-mini-tec-course/l03-linux-scripting/linux-scripting.md

 ## .bashrc
 [Back to Top](#contents)

-The `.bashrc` (`rc` = run commands) file is a script that is executed whenever a new terminal session is started in interactive mode.
+The `.bashrc` (`rc` = run commands) file is a script that is executed (sourced) whenever a new terminal session is started in interactive mode.
 It's a place where you can define and customize your shell environment.

 ### What to place in `.bashrc`: